How Many Valence Electrons Does Hydrogen Have

 Definition Of Valence Electrons

 Valence electrons are the outermost electrons of an atom.
 They are involved in chemical reactions.
 They determine how atoms bond with each other.
 For hydrogen, this means having just one valence electron.
-This single electron is crucial for its chemical behaviour.
+This single electron is crucial for its chemical behavior.

 Importance In Chemistry